-It can be concluded that the black gram genotypes PU-31, TBG-104 and GBG-1 were identified as resistant to whitefly.
-Whereas, the genotypes MBG-1110, MBG-1123, MBG-1179, MBG-1248, MBG-1238 and MBG-1183, were found to be moderately resistant to whitefly.
+The black gram genotypes PU-31, TBG-104 and GBG-1 were identified as resistant to whitefly.
+Whereas, the genotypes MBG-1110, MBG-1123, MBG-1179, MBG-1248, MBG-1238 and MBG-1183 were found to be moderately resistant to whitefly.
 These findings will significantly contribute to the development of desirable black gram genotypes that are resistant to whitefly, ultimately providing an efficient and economical control strategy for black gram growers.